jbcodeforce/spark-studies/docs/index.md

 The commercial version is supported by Databricks.

+Data Scientists use Python Pandas and scikit-learn to do most of their work on one computer, when the memory of one computer is not enough then Spark helps to process such big data.
+Pyspark is the API for Python.

 ## Characteristics

 * Data is expensive to move so Spark focuses on performing computations over the data, no matter where they reside.